A lot of your behavior can be explained by an interesting psychological phenomenon that marketers use constantly.

 Referrals from friends is the #1 trusted source of advertising - which makes sense because you trust your friends.[*]

 But when you’re just getting started with referrals, how do you encourage your customers to tell their contacts about you?

 One of the easiest ways to do this if you have a product or service is to create a referral program.

 CoSchedule does this by giving customers who refer their friends 10% off of their service:

-Of course, there are three things you can and should do to make sure that your customers want to share your product with their network:
+There are three things you can and should do to make sure that your customers want to share your product with their network:

-In that guide, I used Dollar Shave Club as an awesome example for how line of sight works.
-It increases conversions like crazy - if done right.
 Dollar Shave Club used line of sight to look directly at their “Sign Up” button on their Facebook cover, because they’re smart.